NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 Step 3: Cache the teacher's logits
 ##################################

-Next, we augment the dataset with the logits from the teacher. ## TODO: note that this might take ~1hr
+Next, we augment the dataset with the logits from the teacher.
+This step takes around 50 minutes on 8 H100 80G GPUs.

 .. tab-set::